 For small teams, you might want to consider serviced offices which may be rented fully furnished.
 They should include everything you require to run your business already in place, from all necessary equipment to meeting and conference rooms.

 Is location important to your business activity?
 It’s worth noting that although the island is quite small in size, it comprises a handful of areas which may be considered popular hotspots for foreign businesses.
 These are towns and cities situated along the North-Eastern coast of the island, such as Msida, Gzira, Sliema, St.Julian’s and the capital city of Valletta too.
-Rent and sale of commercial office space in these areas is higher than other parts of the island since they are more accessible both by public transport and on foot and many foreigners who settle in Malta also opt for housing units in these towns.
+Rent and sale of commercial office space in these areas are higher than other parts of the island since they are more accessible both by public transport and on foot and many foreigners who settle in Malta also opt for housing units in these towns.

 Having your offices in Malta located in prominent towns would make travel easier for your employees (as well as your clients).
 However, again this always depends on the nature of your company.

-Moreover, would offices on the ground floor of a building be more desirable for business activity or would you prefer being located on higher floors?
+Moreover, would offices on the ground floor of a building be more desirable for a business activity or would you prefer being located on higher floors?
 These are also important questions you should be asking yourself when considering the right location for your office space.

-Another key aspect to take note of is the duration of your lease, if you’re planning on renting out office space in Malta.
+Another key aspect to take note of is the duration of your lease if you’re planning on renting out office space in Malta.
 Typically, commercial properties are leased over a minimum 3-year period.
 If you anticipate that your business operations in Malta will expand over the next couple of years, it may be worth considering a larger space with a longer lease.

 Once you’ve made your decision and picked out a suitable commercial property for your organisation, negotiations can begin with the owner.
 If you’re working with a specialised property agency, their staff should be able to provide you with an overview of the current market costs.
 They will be able to negotiate the asking price to be in line with your budget.
 You should also estimate additional costs and utilities that will be associated with the upkeep of the offices and whether or not these are included in the rental prices.

-Your best bet is to take on the services of an experienced commercial property agency to advise you and help guide you throughout the process.
+Your best bet is to take on the services of an experienced commercial property agent to advise you and help guide you throughout the process.
 These experts can also provide you with a list of suitable properties that you may not find on your own.

 Remember to go over the small print of the rental agreement thoroughly with your agent to ensure that all details are in order before signing off.